 This manual DOES NOT provide application information for selecting a generator set or designing the complete installation.
 If it is necessary to design the various integrated systems (fuel, exhaust, cooling, etc.), additional information is required.
 Review standard installation practices.
-For engineering data specific to the generator set, refer to the Specification and Data Sheets.
+For engineering data specific to the generator set, refer to the generator set Specifications and Data sheets.
 For application information, refer to Application Manual T-030, "Liquid Cooled Generator Sets".